chrisnoonan98675/site/xl-deploy/concept/xl-deploy-licensing.markdown

 To renew your license using a license file that you download from the [XebiaLabs Software Distribution site](https://dist.xebialabs.com/), replace the license file in the `XL_DEPLOY_SERVER_HOME/conf` directory with the new file.

-To renew your license using a license key, click the gear icon in XL Deploy, select **Renew license**, and enter the new license key.
+To renew your license using a license key, click the gear icon in XL Deploy, select **Renew license**, and enter the new license key in the *Product registration* page.
+This option is available only if you have the [admin global permission](/xl-deploy/concept/roles-and-permissions-in-xl-deploy.html#global-permissions).